 How do you know that Jesus, the Messiah, entered Jerusalem on a Sunday and not on some other day of the week?

-You said in your Good Thursday commentary that "Jesus entered Jerusalem riding on a donkey (on Palm Sunday, Aviv 10)" Relative to this statement: How does one ascertain that the Messiah came into Jerusalem on Sunday?
+You stated the following in your Good Thursday commentary: "Jesus entered Jerusalem riding on a donkey (on Palm Sunday, Aviv 10)."
+Relative to that statement, how does one ascertain that the Messiah came into Jerusalem on Sunday rather than, perhaps, on Saturday?
 Incidentally, Sunday, as I know it, is the modern-day heathen name for the first scriptural week day.

 Ted's Response:

-This is how I would work "backwards" to confirm that Jesus' triumphal entry into Jerusalem was on the first day of the week (which generally is referred to as "Palm Sunday").
-Firstly, I am convinced that Jesus rose from the dead sometime following sunset after Saturday had ended (that is, at some point during the darkness of the first day of the week, which we commonly call Sunday), probably a few hours before Mary Magdalene went to the tomb (John 20:1).
+I will work "backwards" to show that Jesus' triumphal entry into Jerusalem was on the first day of the week, which usually is referred to as "Palm Sunday."
+Firstly, I am convinced that, a week later, Jesus rose from the dead sometime following sunset after Saturday had ended, at which time Sunday began, since a Hebraic day begins at sunset.
+So Jesus was resurrected at some point during the darkness of the first day of the week, which was Sunday.
+This probably was at least a couple of hours before Mary Magdalene went to the tomb (John 20:1).

-Secondly, three nights and days prior to that would bring us back to sometime during the day on Thursday, since traditionally, for Jews, any part of a day could be considered a "day" and any part of a night could be considered a "night."
-That is, there would have been
+Secondly, three nights and days prior to the day of Jesus' resurrection would bring us back to sometime during the day on Thursday.
+From a Hebraic or Jewish perspective, any part of a day could be considered a "day" and any part of a night could be considered a "night."
+That is, there would have been the

 Return to Email Questions and Ted’s Responses